 - Dependent Information Request Form - if you are enrolling dependents include documentation to verify them as dependents.
 The Human Resources Office only needs to see, not keep, this documentation.

 - Insurance Underwriting Form - If you choose to enroll in voluntary life insurance amounts of more than $250,000 and/or if you enroll your spouse in over $20,000 in Spouse Life Insurance you will need to complete the underwriting form for Assurity Financial Life Insurance Company.

-You only need to complete the Dependent Information Request form if you with to enroll your dependents in the medical, dental and/or vision coverage.
+You only need to complete the Dependent Information Request form if you wish to enroll your dependents in the medical, dental and/or vision coverage.

 You will need to supply Social Security Number(s) for UMR, our medical insurance provider, and show us documentation to verify your dependent(s).

 Verification for Spouse requires: